turbot/powerpipe-docs/docs/run/dashboard.md

 powerpipe server
 ```

-Powerpipe will start the dashboard server and will open http://localhost:9194/ in your web browser to view the dashboards in the mod.
+Powerpipe will start the dashboard server.
+Open http://localhost:9194/ in your web browser to view the dashboards in the mod.
 <img src="/images/docs/dashboard_home.png" width="100%" />

 The home page lists the available dashboards, and is searchable by title or tags.
 By default, the dashboards are grouped by Category, but you may select another grouping if you prefer.